laanp/Icarus_Mods_Separated/laanp-NoCaveCreaturesOW_Readme.md

-laanp-NoCaveCreaturesOW_v1_w140_P.pak
+laanp-NoCaveCreaturesOW_v1_w141_P.pak
 ----------------------------------------------------------------------
 Mod Version: 1

-Compatible with Icarus Version: Rev. 2.2.15.125691 (Week: 140)
+Compatible with Icarus Version: Rev. 2.2.16.125988 (Week: 141)

 ## Description:
 Removes Cave Worms & Bees from spawning in caves on Open World propsects only (Olympus, Styx & Prometheus Maps).

 ## Mod Details:
 - Removes any creatures from spawning in caves in your Open World prospects (on any difficulty setting).
-- Works on new and already started Open Worlds
+- Works on new and already started Open Worlds, that were created with this mod installed.

 ## Installation Details